elinorfrost/portfolio/content/Education/Oberlin College.md

 tags:
 ---

-I graduated from Oberlin College in may of 2025 with my Bachelor of Arts in Computer Science and Sociology, with a concentration in Data Science.
+I graduated from Oberlin College in May of 2025 with my Bachelor of Arts in Computer Science and Sociology, with a concentration in Data Science.

 ### Bachelor of Arts in Computer Science
 **Fall 2021 - Spring 2025**